What is this medication?

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from light.
-Throw away any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.